 The wedding functions in a Tamil household begin with this ritual which is held a day before the wedding.
 In this, both the families offer their prayers to God for a peaceful, joyous and uninterrupted wedding.

-In this, ceremony, 9 types of grains along with curd are mixed and filled into 7 earthen pots decorated with sandalwood.
+In this ceremony, nine types of grains along with curd are mixed and filled into 7 earthen pots decorated with sandalwood.
 These pots are later immersed in the water to feed the fishes.
 Since this ritual includes feeding the fishes, it is considered auspicious for the couple's journey ahead.

 In this ritual, the bride and the groom's families pray to the souls of their ancestors.
-10 Brahmins or less are invited for an authentic South Indian feast by both the set of families.
-Fruits, coconut, flowers, paan supari, sweets and veshti angavastram (traditional clothes) and offered to the Brahmins and they are requested to bless the couple.
+Ten Brahmins or less are invited for an authentic South Indian feast by both set of families.
+Fruits, coconut, flowers, paan supari, sweets and veshti angavastram (traditional clothes) are offered to the Brahmins and they are requested to bless the couple.

 Lagna Pathirikai in Tamil translates to a wedding invitation.
-After the engagement ceremony, the wedding date is officially announced in fron of the guests by the family priest.
+After the engagement ceremony, the wedding date is officially announced for the guests by the family priest.
 The Lagna Pathirikai contains details of the bride and the groom, their families, the marriage date and time.
 The Lagna Pathrikai is signed by the heads of the two families

 This ritual takes place on the dawn of the wedding day in the bride and groom's houses respectively.
 Haldi, kumkum and some oil is applied on the bride and the groom before they take a purifying bath and get ready for the wedding.

-Amongst all the traditons and customs, this is one ritual which is only perfromed by the bride on her wedding day.
-Once the bride is ready, she offers prayers to Goddess Gauri who is considered a symbol of purity.
+Amongst all the traditons and customs, this is one ritual which is only performed by the bride on her wedding day.
+Once the bride is ready, she offers prayers to Goddess Gauri, who is considered a symbol of purity.

 In this ritual, married ladies of the family offer some milk and banana to the bride and groom while they are seated on a swing.
-Rice balls are thrown around them as a symbol to ward fof evil.
+Rice balls are thrown around them as a symbol to ward off the evil.

 The bride and the groom take seven sacred rounds around the fire in this ritual known as the Saptapadi.
 There is also another ritual in which the groom holds the left toe of the bride and helps her to tread on a grindstone kept near the ritual fire.
 This symbolises their holy union, which will be as solid as a rock.
 This grindstone is compared to the entrance of her new home and everytime she steps out, it will remind her of her responsibilities towards her new family.

-This is the time when the bride and groom reach the groom’s house.
-Groom’s mother welcomes the couple by performing a small aarti.
+This is the time when the bride and groom reach his house.
+The groom’s mother welcomes the couple by performing a small aarti.
 It is similar to the Grihapravesh rituals that happen in the North Indian wedding ceremonies.

-In this, the groom’s real sister gifts her sister-in-law with a meaningful present and then the couple sit down to enjoy fun wedding games.
+In this, the groom’s real sister gifts her sister-in-law a meaningful present and then the couple sits down to enjoy fun wedding games.
 In some communities, this ritual is also known as Nalanga and takes place right after the wedding.
-In earlier times, this ritual was considered as an ice-breaking session between the brider and the groom.
+In earlier times, this ritual was considered as an ice-breaking session between the bride and the groom.